antonycourtney/tabli/README.md

 ### Related Work

-Subjective Tab Manager was inspired by a similar Chrome Extension called [Project Tab Manager](https://chrome.google.com/webstore/detail/project-tab-manager/iapdnheekciiecjijobcglkcgeckpoia?hl=en), and the design grew out of my experiences using that extension.
-The main differences are that Subjective Tab Manager provides features for browsing and managing all open windows and tabs ( not just bookmarked ones ), and offers facilities for identifying how a bookmarked window has drifted from its original state and efficiently reverting to that original state.
+Tabli was inspired by a similar Chrome Extension called [Project Tab Manager](https://chrome.google.com/webstore/detail/project-tab-manager/iapdnheekciiecjijobcglkcgeckpoia?hl=en), and the design grew out of my experiences using that extension.
+The main differences are that Tabli provides features for browsing and managing all open windows and tabs ( not just bookmarked ones ), and offers facilities for identifying how a bookmarked window has drifted from its original state and efficiently reverting to that original state.

 ## Feedback

 I welcome candid feedback, suggestions and bug reports, especially during this "Friends Only" alpha release.
-Please let me know your experience with Subjective Tab Manager, for better or for worse!
+Please let me know your experience with Tabli, for better or for worse!

-Email me at *firstname.lastname*@gmail.com.